 I woke with anticipation early in the morning as my husband and I ventured to the 2019 Artful Dash 5K.

-Little did he know that my excitement was mostly coming from looking forward to the discovery of art pieces that I had previously seen in publications about the Karl Stirner Arts Trail.
-And sure enough, after a few yards of running, my eyes caught colorful and large scale sculptures and my hand reached for my camera.
+Little did he know that my excitement was mostly from looking forward to the discovery of art pieces that I had previously seen in publications about the Karl Stirner Arts Trail.
+And sure enough, after a few yards of running, my eyes caught colorful and large-scale sculptures, and my hand reached for my camera.
 There was no other choice in my mind than to let my husband keep running while I captured the beauty I continued to encounter, one piece at a time.

 Seeing art in the trail’s natural environment, however, made me feel connected to who I truly am.

-Seeing myself as a “Possibility Awakener”, I take my professional role of public school art educator in Easton and use it to awaken children’s minds to the endless possibilities that art can bring to their lives – art is all around us!
+Seeing myself as a “possibility awakener,” I use my professional role of public school art educator in Easton to awaken children’s minds to the endless possibilities that art can bring to their lives – art is all around us!
 The trail exceptionally takes this awakening to a higher level of consciousness where the creative human mind meets the creative natural genius as ONE.
 I found it curious that I finished the race in “111th” place (not last, I swear!).
 Coincidence?
 Maybe.
-Either way, I’ll definitely be back next year with my running shoes… and my camera!
+Either way, I’ll definitely be back next year with my running shoes…and my camera!

 About the Author: Carla M. Rodrigues is an international teaching artist.
-She is from the Azorean Islands of Portugal where she gained appreciation for nature and the arts.
-After completing her studies in Art and Design in Lisbon, she ventured to other places in the world including the United States where she has been living now for 18 years with her husband and three children.
-When she is not teaching young artists in Easton, PA, Carla is hiking with her family or creating nature-inspired art.
+She is from the Azorean Islands of Portugal where she gained an appreciation for nature and the arts.
+After completing her studies in art and design in Lisbon, she ventured to other places in the world including the United States, where she has been living for 18 years with her husband and three children.
+When she is not teaching young artists in Easton, Pa., Rodrigues is hiking with her family or creating nature-inspired art.
 This year, she ran the Artful Dash “2nd Edition” 5K with her husband for the first time.